Guidelines for Financial Aid

 - A family's need for tuition assistance does not influence the admission process.
 Admissions decisions are made separately based on the student's learning disability/difference and whether AIM can support the student’s learning profile.

 - Students' requests for financial aid are considered once the enrollment contract and the enrollment deposit have been sent to the Admissions Office.
-If the family deems the financial aid grant to be insufficient based upon their demonstrated need as determined by SSS by NAIS, than their deposit will be returned and their contract nullified.
+If the family deems the financial aid grant to be insufficient based upon their demonstrated need as determined by SSS, then their deposit will be returned and their contract nullified.

-- If a family does not qualify for financial aid per the calculations provided by SSS by NAIS, the enrollment deposit will not be returned and the contract will be binding one week after the letter stating that they do not qualify has been delivered.
+- If a family does not qualify for financial aid per the calculations provided by SSS, the enrollment deposit will not be returned and the contract will be binding one week after the letter stating that they do not qualify has been delivered.

 - Grants are allocated on a first-come, first-served basis.
 The earlier a financial aid request is made, the more likely those funds will be available and a financial aid award may be made.